What is cash surrender value? How does it work?

 Which types of policies have cash surrender value?

 Life insurance comes in two primary forms: term life and permanent life.
-Term life insurance is typically less expensive, but it only lasts for a limited period of time – the term of the policy, typically 10 or 20 years.
-Term policies don’t build cash value, so of course, there’s no cash surrender value.
+Term life insurance is typically less expensive but it only lasts for a limited period– the policy term is typically 10 or 20 years.
+Term policies don’t build cash value, so there’s no cash surrender value.

 Unlike term life insurance, permanent life insurance builds cash value and is available in several forms.
 The most popular types of permanent insurance are whole life and universal life.